viamrobotics/docs/docs/try-viam/rover-resources/rover-tutorial.md

 ### Connect to the Viam app

 While the Pi boots, go to [app.viam.com](https://app.viam.com/robot) and [add a robot](/manage/app-usage/#adding-a-new-robot).
-On the robot's setup page, select `Linux` and `Aarch64`.
+On the robot's **SETUP** tab, select `Linux` and `Aarch64`.
-`SSH` into the Pi and follow the instructions on the robot's setup page to download `viam-server` and configure your robot.
+`SSH` into the Pi and follow the instructions on the robot's **SETUP** tab to download `viam-server` and configure your robot.

+To configure your rover so you can start driving it, [add the Viam Fragment to your Robot](/try-viam/rover-resources/rover-tutorial-fragments/).

 ## Next Steps

-To drive your rover, [add the Viam Fragment to your Robot](/try-viam/rover-resources/rover-tutorial-fragments/).
+Check out our other [tutorials that use the Viam Rover](/tutorials/viam-rover/).

 ### Extensibility